-Field Description tocol = TCP, UDP, TCP/UDP Leave the source port as it appears or enter a new source port to which the original source port is to be translated.
+Field Description port to which the original destination port is to be translated.
+Select Original to leave the original destination port.
+If you disable Original , an input field appears and you can enter a new destination port.
+Originalis active by default.
+New Source IP Address/Netmask Only for Type of traffic = outgoing (Source NAT) and NAT method = symmetric Enter the source IP address to which the original source IP address is to be translated, with corresponding netmask, as the case arises.
+New Source Port Only for Type of traffic = outgoing (Source NAT), NAT method = symmetric, Service = user-defined, Protocol = TCP, UDP, TCP/UDP and Original Source Port/Range=-All- or Specify port Leave the source port as it appears or enter a new source port to which the original source port is to be translated.
 Original leaves the original source port.
-If you disable Ori- ginal, an input field appears in which you can enter a new source port.
+If you disable Original, an input field appears in which you can enter a new source port.
 Originalis active by default.
-If you select Specify port range for Original Source Port/ Range , you can choose from the follwing options: • Use Original Source Port/Range: The range specified for Original Source Port/Range is not changed, all port numbers are retained. • Use Source Port/Range starting with: There is an input field for you to specify the port number with which to start the port range that replaces the original port rannge.
+If you select Specify port range for Original Source Port/Range, you can choose from the following options: • Use Original Source Port/Range is not changed, all port numbers are retained. • Use Source Port/Range starting with: There is an input field for you to specify the port number with which to start the port range that replaces the original port rannge.
 The count of ports is retained.